 Serving in the Marine Corps was an unforgettable experience.
 Civilians often tell us “thank you for your service”; however, the real “thanks” is due to the Corps for giving us valuable life lessons.
 The not-so subtle teachings bestowed upon us by heavily muscled, insanely aggressive Marine Corps Drill Sergeants are still, literally, ringing in our ears: “Listen here, pond scum, you better run faster, shoot straighter, and decide quicker if you are going to win in battle!”
 Years later, we would test that theory in real-time, battling insurgents in Iraq.
 As we trade in our flak jackets for laptops and neckties, the lessons learned in combat and are not only relevant, but vital on the battlefield of high finance.
 Four core lessons apply to frontlines and finance: Humans Are Emotional: Systematic processes beat behavioral bias; Rambo isn't Realistic: Act based on evidence, not on stories; Complacency Kills: Focus on fundamentals and never stop learning; Integrity is Everything: Do things right and do the right thing.

 How Should I Tactically Allocate my Assets?
-A lot of investors ask this question as their wealth grows and the number of financial products grows exponentially.
-In order to generate a response, investors pay money to [...]
+A lot of investors ask this question as their wealth grows and the number of financial products grows exponentially. [...]

 The evidence suggests that we keep highly active exposures to value and momentum in their purest forms (assuming we are doing high-conviction non-watered down versions of the anomalies).
 Blending the strategy dilutes the benefit of value and momentum portfolios.
 The summary of the benefits of a pure value and a pure momentum approach can be summarized as follows: Easier ex-post assessment, stronger portfolio diversification benefits, and stronger expected performance.